webberfrog/lifter_calc/README.md

   - Your input highlighted with a red marker
 - ✅ 2D plot:
   - GL Points vs Total at your input bodyweight
+  - Total vs bodyweight at your fixed gl score/dots score

 ---